brokelyn/whatTimeIsIt-telegram-bot/README.md

 ## Getting started

-You need to install `peewee` lib for python as we use it for our database.
+This application uses some external libraries which can be found in the `requirements.txt` file.
+First step is to install the `requirements.txt` with pip.
+After pip finishes his work you need to set some environment variables.

+1. Your bot api key should be named: `BOT_API_KEY=`
+2. A database url if you use an external db: `DATABASE_URL=`
+3. A trigger make the app use the external db: `HEROKU=1234`

+Then you should be able to start the application by calling `python3 main.py` in the `src` folder of the project.

 ### peewee

 As ORM we use `peewee`.
-To install this framework use `pip install peewee`
+To get more information take a look here

 [Link to peewee docs page](http://docs.peewee-orm.com/en/latest/)

 ### telegram-bot

-We use a gihub repository for the Telegram api.
+We use a gihub repository for the python Telegram api.
 This repo is called `python-telegram-bot`.

-To install this one use `pip install python-telegram-bot`.
+To get more information take a look here

 [Link to github telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)

-Then you should be able to start the application by calling `python3 main.py` in the src folder of the project.

 ## Telegram